HBV

 Understanding early HBV kinetics in primary human hepatocytes (PHH) through mathematical modeling

-Data and insights on HBV kinetics at the molecular (cellular) level is still in the early stages but is essential to building strong foundational science in the treatment of HBV.
-There are no data-driven mathematical models for understanding extracellular and intracellular HBV kinetics in cell cultures (PHHs) during early infection and treatment.
-This research developed and utilized a tri-compartment mathematical model to better understand HBV dynamics during infection and treatment in PHHs.
-This model provides novel insights into the interrelationships and dynamics of three variables.
-These include: cccDNA accumulation in the nucleus, intracellular HBV DNA production from the cell cytoplasm, and the kinetics of HBV DNA extracellularly.
-PHH-based research (using a combination of human cells + modeling data) is an effective complement without the cost and complexities of patient- and chimeric mice-based research.
-These insights were presented in late 2019 at The Annual AASLD and is ongoing.
-(Hepatology 2019; Vol 70.
-Suppl1:178A)
+Data and insights on HBV kinetics at the molecular (cellular) level are still in the early stages but are essential to building strong foundational science in the treatment of HBV.
+There are very limited data-driven mathematical models for understanding extracellular and intracellular HBV kinetics in cell cultures (PHHs) during early infection and treatment.
+This research (JHEP Reports 2025) developed and utilized a tri-compartment mathematical model to better understand HBV dynamics during infection and treatment in PHHs.
+The model provides novel insights into the interrelationships and dynamics of three variables: cccDNA accumulation in the nucleus, intracellular HBV DNA production in the cytoplasm, and extracellular HBV DNA kinetics.
+PHH-based research—combining human hepatocytes with modeling data—serves as an effective and accessible complement to in vivo patient and chimeric mouse studies.

 Characterization of serum HBV kinetics in mice engrafted with components of a human immune system (HIS) and/or human hepatocytes (HEP)